 - Not enough room to store all the tools on board the machine

-If you can’t afford to invest in an upright dog hair vacuum, this neat little handheld vacuum can still make your life easier at a fraction of the price.
+If you can’t afford to invest in an upright vacuum, this neat little handheld vacuum can still make your life easier at a fraction of the price.

-The flexible nozzle has rubber teeth which agitate carpet pile and fabric to loosen dog hair and dirt, and the vacuum creates powerful suction to inhale the dislodged debris.
+The flexible nozzle has rubber teeth which agitate carpet pile and fabric to loosen dog or cat hair and dirt, and the vacuum creates powerful suction to inhale the dislodged debris.